zcollins0/wiki-summarize/README.md

 # wiki-summarize
-A simple text-based web scraper that outputs the first paragraph of the Wikipedia article on the input string.
+A python command line program that outputs a wikipedia summary of an input string.

+Usage: Use -h or --help.

 Dependencies:
 wikipedia